’Twas the night before Christmas, and all through the house,

 And to all a good night—

-which I don’t read as a promise.
-I read it as permission.
+Which I don’t read as a promise but as permission.

 #SeasonalOveranalysis #CulturalInsomnia #HolidayMediaBrain #PopCultureAsCondition #RepetitionAsComfort #NarrativeMomentum #PermissionNotPromise #OverthinkOrDieTrying